aleen42/PersonalWiki/Programming/JavaScript/webgl/canvas/drawing_a_svg/drawing_a_svg.md

 var paths = contents.match(/<path([\s\S]+?)\/>/g);
 ```

-Generally, the attribute `d` is represented as data of a `path.
+Generally, the attribute `d` is represented as data of a `path`.
+To make it useful, I have